32 More Useful Techniques

 32.1 Chapter Overview

-Other useful techniques are surveyed, such as: memoization to avoid repeated computations, psuedo-monte carlo, creating a model office, and tips on modeling a complete balance sheet.
-Also covered are elements of practical review such as static and dynamic validations, and implied rate analysis.
+Other useful techniques are surveyed, such as: memoization to avoid repeated computations, pseudo–Monte Carlo, creating a model office, and tips on modeling a complete balance sheet.
+Also covered are elements of practical review such as static and dynamic validations, implied rate analysis, and explanatory vs. predictive modeling considerations.

 32.2 Conceptual Techniques